Skip to main content

 On your shoulder

-Another classic baby-holding position is on your shoulder.
+Another classic baby-holding position is on a shoulder.
 Let your baby lean their cheek against your shoulder while you support their bottom, as well as their back and neck.
 This position may make it easier to gently bounce your baby to sleep.
 Your baby will be able to hear your rhythmic breathing and heartbeat, too.
 So, it’s a relaxing and comforting sleeping position for a baby to fall asleep in.

 In a sling

 Using a sling is also helpful for sleeping babies.
 It lets you hold your baby hands-free while giving your baby the comfort of being held.
 Your baby will be able to stay close to you, but you’ll be able to do other things while your baby rests.
+This can be a lifesaver if your baby is reluctant to be put down in those early days.

 Baby sleeping in their crib with a stuffed bear.